Skip to content

 Pure Michigan Rocks

 Enjoy a walk through the "Pure Michigan" Monroe Welcome Center/MDOT Rock Garden.
 This permanent collection of 38 rocks was gathered from various sites throughout Michigan.
-At this site you will find signs to identify each rock, the type of formation, and the location from which the rock came.
-There is a nice sidewalk to take you through the rock garden with signs to help you with the rocks.
+At this site you will find signs identifying each rock, it's type of formation, and the location from which it came.
+A nice sidewalk leads you through the rock garden.
 This is a free rock exhibit.

-Many people are discovering the fun in collecting rocks, minerals and fossils.
-There are millions of “Rockhounds”.
-Michigan has many beautiful beaches and shore lines to stroll on where a stone can catch your eye.
-When you begin to collect those stones a “Rockhound” is born.
+Many people are discovering the fun of collecting rocks, minerals, and fossils.
+There are millions of “rockhounds.”
+Michigan has many beautiful beaches and shorelines to stroll along where a stone may catch your eye.
+When you begin to collect those stones, a “rockhound” is born.

 There are 3 types of rocks:

-Igneous Rocks: derived from the Latin word “Ignis” meaning fire.
-Igneous Rocks are formed from the cooling of magma or lava.
-Intrusive Igneous Rocks (Plutonic) crystalize below the Earth’s surface and cool slowly which forms large crystals.
-Extrusive Igneous Rocks (Volcanic) erupt to the Earth’s surface and cool quickly which forms small crystals.
-Earth’s upper crust is 95% Igneous Rock.
-In Michigan a few places to find Igneous Rocks are Horseshoe Harbor in Copper Beach and Black Rocks Volcanic Formations in Presque Isle.
-In our MDOT Monroe Welcome Center rock garden you will see 13 Igneous Rocks, mostly from the Upper Peninsula.
+Igneous rocks: Derived from the Latin word “ignis” meaning fire.
+Igneous rocks are formed from the cooling of magma or lava.
+Intrusive igneous rocks (plutonic) crystallize below the Earth’s surface and cool slowly, forming large crystals.
+Extrusive igneous rocks (volcanic) erupt to the Earth’s surface and cool quickly, forming small crystals.
+Earth’s upper crust is 95% igneous rock.
+In Michigan, places to find igneous rocks include Horseshoe Harbor in Copper Harbor and the Black Rocks Volcanic Formations in Presque Isle.
+In our MDOT Monroe Welcome Center rock garden you will see 13 igneous rocks, mostly from the Upper Peninsula.
 A favorite of ours is #5, the Pink Granite, simply because the crystals and color make it so beautiful.

-Metamorphic Rocks: derived from the word “Metamorphism” which means change.
-Metamorphic Rocks are formed when existing rocks are changed by heat, extreme pressure and chemical processes usually while buried deep in the Earth’s surface, causing a chemical or physical change to form the new rock.
-Usually Metamorphic Rocks in Michigan are restricted to the Western Upper Peninsula, but they can be found in almost any gravel pit in Michigan due to glaciers pulling them south.
-Most popular in Michigan are the Agates of Lake Superior.
-In our MDOT Monroe Welcome Center rock garden you will see 7 Metamorphic Rocks from around Michigan.
+Metamorphic rocks: Derived from the word “metamorphism” which means change.
+Metamorphic rocks are formed when existing rocks are changed by heat, extreme pressure, and chemical processes usually while buried deep in the Earth’s surface.
+This causes chemical or physical changes that form a new rock.
+Metamorphic rocks in Michigan are mostly found in the western Upper Peninsula, but fragments can be found in almost any gravel pit due to glaciers carrying them south.
+Most popular in Michigan are the agates of Lake Superior.
+In our MDOT Monroe Welcome Center rock garden you will see 7 metamorphic rocks from around Michigan.
 A favorite of ours is #22, the Gneiss.
-This rock is called a glacial erratic, meaning it is not really from around here but was carried here by a glacier and we find that amazing!.
+This rock is called a glacial erratic, meaning it is not really from around here but was carried here by a glacier and we find that amazing!

 Email us answers to the following: